 By understanding these compliance requirements and adjusting your messaging practices accordingly, you can maintain trusted communications and avoid disruptions.
 You can find SMS Guidelines specific to each country here.

-• Regions Affected: This primarily affects messages sent to Singapore and soon in Ireland, where local regulations require strict compliance checks.
+• Regions Affected: This primarily affects messages sent to Singapore and Ireland, where local regulations require strict compliance checks.

-• Messaging Logs: Currently, customers will not see the overwritten "Likely-SCAM" Sender ID in their messaging logs and Insights, instead the original “From” parameter is recorded.
-However, we will start recording the overwrite in Logs and Insights in the near future, allowing for better transparency and tracking.
+• Messaging Logs: Prior to July 2025, you will not see the overwritten "Likely-SCAM" Sender ID in your messaging logs and Insights, instead the original “From” parameter is recorded.
+However, after July 2025, you will start to see the "From" parameter overwritten with "Likely-SCAM" in Logs and Insights for messages sent from unregistered Alphanumeric Sender IDs in Ireland and, at a later date, for unregistered Alphanumeric Sender IDs, Long Codes and Short Codes in Singapore.

-• End User Experience: For end users, messages will appear with the Sender ID "Likely-SCAM."
+• End User Experience: For end users, messages will appear with the Sender ID "Likely-SCAM." on their mobile devices.
 This is intended to alert recipients to potential issues with the message's origin, although the content remains unchanged.

 • Compliance and Prevention: To avoid messages being marked as "Likely-SCAM," ensure that your messaging practices comply with local regulations.
 This includes ensuring you have correctly registered your Sender IDs and adhering to SMS guidelines.